arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 TinyML is an emerging field and there is still work to do – but what’s exciting is there’s a vast unexplored application space out there.
 Billions of microcontrollers combined with all sorts of sensors in all sorts of places which can lead to some seriously creative and valuable TinyML applications in the future.

 ## TensorFlow Lite for Microcontrollers Examples
-The inference examples for TensorFlow Lite for Microcontrollers are now packaged and available through the Arduino Library Manager making it possible to include and run them on Arduino in a few clicks.
+The inference examples for TensorFlow Lite for Microcontrollers are now packaged and available in the [TensorFlow Lite Micro Library for Arduino](https://github.com/tensorflow/tflite-micro-arduino-examples) making it possible to include and run them on Arduino.
 In this section we’ll show you how to run them.
 The examples are:

 - micro_speech – speech recognition using the onboard microphone
 - magic_wand – gesture recognition using the onboard IMU